How to get involved

 The Australian Antarctic Festival (AAF) has a brilliant program of exhibitions, activities, tours and lectures, almost all of it entirely free to the public.
 When we do ask for contributions, it’s to support the work of the Mawson’s Huts Foundation, caretakers of one of Australia’s most isolated and unusual possessions: the original 1912 expedition huts at Cape Denison in East Antarctica.

 We’ve got all sorts of roles to fill: tour guides, safety marshals, information staff and lots more.
 You’ll meet old Antarctic hands and current expeditioners, young scientists and program leaders.
-You’ll get aboard the Aurora Australis icebreaker and into the Australian Antarctic Exhibition in Princes Wharf One, view the exhibitions and enjoy a great Volunteer’s Barbecue after the show.
+You’ll get aboard the Aurora Australis icebreaker, into the Australian Antarctic Exhibition in Princes Wharf One, on board the RSV Investigator and explore the work of the CSIRO and IMAS, all in on great location.
+You might help us look after exhibitions at Macquarie Point or TMAG, accompany tours to Hobart Airport to see RAAF Globemaster or fill one of a dozen different jobs.